 The elements of Six Sigma implementation are framed into the change process.
-The corresponding variables are as follows: planned change through the application of Six Sigma, change activities of Six Sigma.
+The corresponding variables are as follows: planned change through the application of Six Sigma, change activities of Six Sigma, change actions of Six Sigma, and finally the change outcome of Six Sigma.
 The upper row of this map shows the aggregated, causal relationship of four change variables in the process chain in terms of Six Sigma.

 The middle row notes both soft and hard factors of Six Sigma which moderate between these variables of the change process.
 The first and third moderator variables are soft factors of culture.
-In the change process, the Chinese cultures are to cause either positive or negative change, and converge or diverge with the new Six Sigma culture in the course of Six Sigma implementation.
+In the change process, the Chinese cultures may cause either positive or negative change, and converge or diverge with the new Six Sigma culture in the course of Six Sigma implementation.
 It is a central point of this research.
 The survey result will reveal how and what cultural factors affect consistency of implementation, and confirm hypothesis.

-The middle moderator in the lower row represents the Six Sigma infrastructure, which is extended from hard elements of the Six Sigma team.
+The moderator in the middle lower row represents the Six Sigma infrastructure, which is extended from hard elements of the Six Sigma team.
 The three components are core, hard, building elements of Six Sigma in organization.

-3.1.
-Research Questions
+3.1 Research Questions